-The Taylor K14ce comes in what is arguably Taylor’s best body shape – the Grand Auditorium.
-It’s comfortable, it has some of the sweetest tones you’ll ever hear.
+The Taylor K14ce comes in what is arguably Taylor’s best body shape, the Grand Auditorium.
+It’s comfortable and delivers some of the sweetest tones you’ll ever hear.

 The body was made with some of the most spectacular woods we’ve ever seen.
-It had a torrefied Sitka Spruce top and Some truly exceptional Hawaiian koa on the back and sides.
-With the torrefaction process, the top had a fantastic “Old guitar” tone that took any harsh overtones usually associated with bright guitars out of the picture right from the factory.
+It had a torrefied Sitka spruce top and some truly exceptional Hawaiian koa on the back and sides.
+With the torrefaction process, the top had a fantastic old-guitar tone that removed any harsh overtones usually associated with bright guitars.

-It had a tropical mahogany neck with a fantastically ergonomic feel.
+It had a tropical mahogany neck with a fantastically-ergonomic feel.
 It was a little thicker than the average Taylor profile, but it worked so well with the additional comfort afforded by the reshaped Venetian cutaway.
-The fretwork was all immaculate, too, with fantastic edges and slick crowns that played like butter.
+The fretwork was all immaculate, with fantastic edges and slick crowns that played like butter.

 The use of ebony throughout was another impressive feature.
 We particularly loved the West African ebony fretboard, and the binding was simply stunning.

-If you want a premium guitar with the most articulate, well balanced, and finely nuanced tones you have to check out the k14 ce builders edition.
-It uses V class bracing, and as promised, it delivered insane resonance and sustain.
-The balance of tones from the aged spruce and the koa was nothing short of magical.it had a strong midrange and a top end that sliced through any mix.
+If you want a premium guitar with the most articulate, well-balanced, and finely nuanced tones, you have to check out the K14ce Builders Edition.
+It uses V-class bracing, and as promised, delivers insane resonance and sustain.
+The balance of tones from the aged spruce and the koa was nothing short of magical.
+It had a strong midrange and a top end that sliced through any mix.

 We could go on ad nauseam about the construction quality of this guitar.
-Taylor has truly thrown everything they have towards making this one of the most playable acoustic guitars on the market.
-From the beveled edges to the Graphite nut, and Gotoh tuning machines, the synergistic approach to the build was tangible.
+Taylor has truly thrown everything into making this one of the most playable acoustic guitars on the market.
+From the beveled edges to the graphite nut, and Gotoh tuning machines, the synergistic approach to the build was tangible.

 Verdict: The Taylor K14ce is one of those special guitars that really captures the essence of a brand.
-Taylor might not have the history of companies like Martin, but it’s guitars like this that have allowed them to be held in the same regard.it was amazing to hold and play, and the tones were out of this world.
+Taylor might not have the same history as a company like Martin, but guitars like this are why they’re often held in the same regard.
+It was amazing to hold and play, and the tones were out of this world.